Global village: Overview

-Marshall McLuhan, who was a Canadian thinker, coined the term 'global village' in the 1960s.
-It indicates the daily production and consumption of media, images, and content by global audiences.
+Marshall McLuhan, who was a Canadian thinker, coined the term "global village" in the 1960s.
+It encapsulates the daily production and consumption of media, images, and content by global audiences.
 McLuhan's views on the retribalization of Western society are prefigured in American anthropologist Edward Sapir's 1933 article on Communication, in which he wrote:

 "The multiplication of far-reaching techniques of communication has two important results.
 In the first place, it increases the sheer radius of communication, so that for certain purposes the whole civilized world is made the psychological equivalent of a primitive tribe."

-McLuhan based his concept on the understanding of people moving towards involving personal interactions worldwide and the consequences, as they ensue and operate simultaneously with their causes.
-The term "global village" means all parts of the world as they are being brought together by the internet and other electronic communication interconnections.
-Other forms of communication such as Skype allows easier communication and connection with others, especially in other countries.
-The new reality of the digital age has implications for forming new socially meaningful structures within the context of culture.
-Interchanging messages, stories, opinions, posts, and videos through channels on telecommunication pathways can cause miscommunication.
-Contemporary analysts question the causes of changes in community, through speculating about whether or not the consequences of these changes could lead to some new sociological structure.
+McLuhan based his concept on the phenomenon of people moving toward worldwide personal interactions, and the consequences of this shift.
+The term "global village" means that all parts of the world are being brought together by the internet and other electronic communication interconnections.
+Video communication technology allows easier connection with others, including in other countries.
+The new reality of the digital age has implications for forming new socially and culturally meaningful structures.
 For example, the increased velocity of transactions has fostered international density, making social networks a catalyst for social change.

 Within the global village framework, individuals transcend the micro-, meso- and macro-dynamics of their life on a daily basis.
 Individuals tend to get involved in complex communities of networks stretching worldwide.
 The increasing density of electronically established and maintained human interconnections can form new socially significant clusters.
 The global village's implications on human relations are yet to be comprehensively studied primarily in terms of pattern recognition and discrimination techniques.
-Electronic media have the ability to impact individuals differently for various reasons, such as their religion, politics, beliefs, business, money etc. The time in which messages are received also affects how a message is understood.
+Electronic media have the ability to impact individuals differently for various reasons, such as their religious and political beliefs.
+The time in which messages are received also affects how a message is understood.

-McLuhan's approach is a seminal way to grasp what should be happening to the world at large and, correspondingly, what should be done with this in mind.
-For the Marshall McLuhan approach, the best way is to follow globally the maxims of electronically introduced "ecological thinking" taking into account that "the global village absolutely ensures maximal disagreement on all points".
+The notion of the global village has significantly influenced perspectives on how media and technology shape human thought and culture.
+McLuhan's formulation of the concept remains influential in contemporary discussions of globalization and digital interconnectedness.